 When you contact us for a free consultation our experts can advise you whether or not you have a claim for compensation.
 We can also offer home and/or hospital visits particularly for people who cannot attend our offices.

-We can provide immediate representation and rehabilitation support anywhere in England, Scotland & Wales from our offices in London, Manchester, Watford, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston, Wakefield and Wrexham.
+We can provide immediate representation and rehabilitation support anywhere in England, Scotland & Wales from our offices in Birmingham, Cambridge, Cardiff, Edinburgh, Leeds, Liverpool, London, Manchester, Preston and Watford.

 Cancer can develop in the lymph, part of the immune system which helps to fight disease.
 There are 2 main types: Hodgkin’s Lymphoma and Non-Hodgkin’s Lymphoma.
 Warning signs of lymphoma can include weight loss, tiredness, night sweats, fevers and itching.